klange/toaruos/README.md

   * Includes extensive compatibility with xterm
   * Support for 256 colors
   * Beautifully rendered anti-aliased text through FreeType (please see the licenses below for included fonts)
+  * Supports Unicode text (UTF-8 encoded)
 * And dozens of other minor things not worth listing here.

+## Current Plans ##

+The current development focus for the project is networking support.

 ## Screenshots ##